rodarima/sa/3/README.md

 the parallel pragma for parallelizing and use a critical directive for global sum (each thread explicitly computes the integral over its assigned subinterval).

+In order to parallelize the sequential code with OpenMP we use a reduction to sum up the computation of the trapezoidal rule on different intervals:

 	#include <stdio.h>
 	#include <stdlib.h>